laro/Cilia/5 Comparison/00 Index.md

 permalink: /comparison/
 ---

-## Syntax Comparison of Cilia with Other Languages
+## Syntax Comparison with Other Languages

-The comparison on the following pages aims to show the exact equivalent of the [Cilia code](/comparison/cilia/#by-example).
+The syntax comparison on the following pages aims to show the exact equivalent of the [Cilia code](/comparison/cilia/#by-example) in various other languages.

 In C++, Cpp2, Rust, Java, C#, and D the type `int`/`Int` and/or literals like `42` are 32 bits wide, not 64 bits.
-That's OK, this is a syntax comparison, not a performance benchmark.
+That's OK, this is not a performance benchmark.

 > **Note**
 > I may not be very familiar with all these languages, or not up to date.